 When DMACC leaders found that the relatively low cost was still out of reach for some students, they created the DMACC Foundation widen access to education through the solicitation of donations and awarding of scholarships.
 The Foundation started with a total budget of \$43,000 for scholarships in its inaugural year of 1975.
 By 2014 the Foundation was granting more than 1,500 scholarships across all DMACC campuses funded by \$725,000 in donor contributions annually.
+Des Moines Area Community College Foundation, Ankeny Iowa, Financial Report, June 30, 2014, page 5.

 By 2016, the Foundation expects to provide \$1 million in scholarships to more than 2,000 students.
+FY 2012-2016 Des Moines Area Community College Foundation Strategic Plan written by Foundation Executive Director Tara Connolly in 2011